Exercise has many benefits...

 There are a number of ways essential oils can enhance anyone's exercise experience.

-One simple applications is to put a drop or two of a favorite essential oil under the nose, and on the neck and chest.
-This allows you to benefit from the aromatic power of essential oils directly as you exert myself and breathe deeply.
+One simple application is to put a drop or two of a favorite essential oil under the nose, and on the neck and chest.
+This allows you to benefit from the aromatic power of essential oils directly as you exert yourself and breathe deeply.